cjacker/opensource-toolchain-avr/README.md

 * AVR development board, such as atmega128, atmega328(Arduino uno/nano, etc), attinyXX, etc.
 * ISP programmer:
   + AVR ISP Programmer (either usbasp or usbtinyisp)
-  + Or an arduino uno/nano board (which can be turn to a ISP programer)
+  + Or an arduino uno/nano board (which can be turn to a ISP programer or UPDI programmer)
+  + Or CH340 USB to TTL adatper to support programming by debugwire/UPDI.
 * Debugger:
   + AVR JTAG ICE and above for JTAG
   + or AVR JTAG ICE MKII and above for JTAG/debugwire